playbenny/benny_manual/docs/blockipedia.md

 ### voice.modal
 - Simple voice made around a bank of resonators and a selection of model algorithms for setting the frequencies, amplitudes and bandwidths of those resonators.
 Works as a voice you can play with midi input but also as an effect, and can be used to model body resonances for physical modelling patches.

-- Models come from an article by Nathan Ho apart from the two measured violin body resonances which come from a paper by Holm & Välimäki (https://www.eurasip.org/Proceedings/Eusipco/Eusipco2000/SESSIONS/FRIPM/SS1/CR1706.PDF) and some measurements taken from a bell in a post online (https://sccode.org/1-5ay/fork).
+- Models come from an article by Nathan Ho apart from the two measured violin body resonances which come from a paper by Holm & Välimäki and some measurements taken from a bell in a post online, links in the patcher.

 - -Elements string